shang-zhu/shang-zhu.github.io/_news/announcement_4.md

 related_posts: false
 ---

-I joined University of Michigan, Ann Arbor and will pursue my PhD degree in Mechanical Engineering and Scientific Computing.
+I transferred to University of Michigan, Ann Arbor with my PhD advisor, and will pursue my PhD degree in Mechanical Engineering and Scientific Computing here.
 Go Blue!